vravila/redux-test/README.md

--Used this project to learn more about the functionality of Redux
+- Used this project to learn more about the functionality of Redux

 Main points learned:
 - Redux helps give each React component the exact piece of state it needs